GrantSRechtin/robot_localization/README.md

 <span style="color: red;">Edit image to Include pose estimate topic and type: Pose.
 Topic: </span>

 #### Initializing Particles
-We initialized 300 particles in the world view.
-This number was given in the starter code and we decided it would be a good initial value.
-This cloud of 300 particles was randomly scattered across our map using a normal distribution to randomly scatter the x,y, and theta of the particles.
-This distribution randomly scatters the particles using a bell-shaped probability onto a map, where the particles occur less likely the further out it spreads from the center location.
-We chose to use a normal distribution simply because they are popular amongst data science models.
+We initialized 1000 particles in the world view.
+Through testing values ranging from 300, the starting value, to 2000, we found that generally more particles works better up to a certain point when the process takes too long to keep up with the neato.
+1000 ended up as a good value to maximize both speed and accuracy.
+This cloud of 1000 particles was randomly scattered across our map using a uniform distribution to randomly scatter the x,y, and theta of the particles.
+As we don’t have an initial guess for the location of the neato a uniform distribution is best to cover as many possibilities as possible.

 #### Updating Particles with ODOM
-After initializing our particle and moving our Neato away from its initial position, we needed to ensure all particles move correctly with the new position.
-We wanted the particles to each move relative to their local view in relation to the Neato's movement.
-First, we stored the change in x,y, and theta for our Neato.
-Next, we calculated each particles change in x,y, and theta using trigonometry.
-The following figure shows the particles transformation relative to it's initial placement:
+Following the initialization of the particles, once the Neato has moved a set distance from its initial or previous position, repeat the same movement for each particle within their own respective frame.
+To do this, using the stored changes in x,y, and theta for our Neato, we calculate each particle's new x,y, and theta.
+The following figure shows the particle's transformation relative to its initial placement:

 $$
 \Delta x = \Delta x_n * cos(\theta_p)